DUI Car Insurance in Ohio

 Consider non-traditional coverage types

-pay-per-mile insurance option might be more affordable if you don't drive frequently.
-Usage-based insurance is another route; these programs use telematics to reward safe drivers with discounts of up to 40%.
-Also, some automakers now offer their own insurance programs, which may be competitively priced compared to traditional insurers.
+If you don’t drive often, pay-per-mile insurance might be more affordable.
+Usage-based insurance is another option, using telematics to reward safe driving with discounts that may reach up to 40%.
+Some automakers also offer their own insurance programs, which can sometimes compete with traditional carriers on price.

 Cheap DUI Insurance in Ohio: Bottom Line